oz/aguaxaca/README.md

 ## Environment variables

-Required, for the analyze sub-command:
+Required, for the *analyze* sub-command:

-- `ANTHROPIC_API_KEY`: Anthropic private API key, to extract image data.
+- `ANTHROPIC_API_KEY`: Anthropic private API key, to extract text from images.

-Optional, for the collect sub-command:
+Optional, for the *collect* sub-command:

-- `NITTER_HOST`: where we fetch tweets, defaults to `https://nitter.net`.
+- `NITTER_HOST`: where we fetch tweets, defaults to `http://nitter`.
 - `NITTER_ACCOUNT`: Twitter/X handle, defaults to `SOAPA_Oax`.

 # Technical information